crcn/cupboard/README.md

 Returns a property specified in the `projects.conf` file under the given project.

+## Project.untouch()

+"Untouches" project so no changes will be listed.

 ### Project.loadConfig(callback)

 Loads all configuration settings for given project, including all target specific commands.